hbar-team/SPyCCI/docs/Guide/molecular_visualization.md

 ## Molecular visualization using the internal viewer
 The SPyCCI library provides a simple molecular viewer based on pyvista.
 The tool can be found in the `spycci.graphicaltools.moleculeviewer` sub-module in the form of the `show_molecule` function.

-To use the `show_molecule` function the user needs to simply provide the function with the geometry to be visualized in the form of either a `System` or `MolecularGeometry` object.
+To use the `show_molecule` function the user needs to simply provide the function with the geometry to be visualized in the form of a `System` object.
 The tool will automatically open a window allowing the user to interact and rotate the molecule.
 As an example, the following script can be used to visualize the acetone molecule:

 ```python
 from spycci.systems import System